ULPGM

 The ULPGM is a family of autonomous, fire-and-forget, precision guided air-to-surface missiles, which can be launched from an unmanned aerial vehicle.
 This project is a collaboration between the Defence Research and Development Organization, and Bengaluru-based private company Newspace Research & Technologies.
-Under the Development cum Production Partner programme, Adani Defence & Aerospace, and Bharat Dynamics Limited have been assigned to manufacture the weapon system.
+The Adani Defence Systems and Technologies and the Bharat Dynamics Limited have been assigned to manufacture the weapon system under the Development cum Production Partner programme (DcPP).
 It is a component of India's rising focus around precision strikes without necessitating human intervention.
 With its multi-platform compatibility, lightweight design, and extreme accuracy, ULPGM is intended to give the Indian Armed Forces strategic flexibility on the battlefield.

 ULPGM can engage a variety of stationary and moving targets.
 In addition to Newspace Research & Technologies, DRDO is aggressively working with a number of other Indian firms to integrate the missile with long-range and high-endurance UAVs.